 This data is certainly interesting and not a bad place to start when first crafting your TikTok strategy.
-However, it won’t be long before you can get personalized analytics, and that’s when you’ll find out what’s truly the best time to post on TikTok for your target audience.
+However, it won’t be long before you can get personalized analytics, and that’s when you’ll find out what’s truly the best time to post on TikTok for your specific account.

 How to find the best time to post on TikTok for your business